The History of The Lady & Sons

 Over the next several years, Paula began acquiring property for the next home of The Lady & Sons just down the street in the old White Hardware Building.
 In 2001, the year before her show began on the Food Network, the last piece of the puzzle was purchased.
 After fourteen months of renovations, the much awaiting grand opening of the new home for The Lady & Sons came in November 2003, just seven days before Thanksgiving, the restaurants biggest day of the year.
 The new building is a renovated 200 year-old three-story building plus basement with 15,000 square feet of dining, full service bar and office space.

-With the move in 2003, The Lady & Sons went from 85 seats to nearly 330 seats in the new location at 102 W Congress St. So what's next for The Lady & Sons?
-We are lucky enough to have a piece of the puzzle left at our new home that has not been renovated yet.
-In the near future we plan to renovate those three floors for various expansion needs that our growth has brought us.
-As Paula Deen has been blessed, so has The Lady & Sons restaurant.
+With the move in 2003, The Lady & Sons went from 85 seats to nearly 330 seats in the new location at 102 W Congress St. As Paula Deen has been blessed, so has The Lady & Sons restaurant.
 We invite you to come join us and experience our home cooking, our Southern hospitality and good times!